ajcvickers/ajcvickers.github.io/_posts/2011-04-03-rejecting-changes-to-entities-in-ef-4-1.md

 # Entity Framework 4.1
 # Rejecting changes to entities

-<p>Imagine your app has an entity to which changes have been made and you want to reject those changes such that they won’t be saved to the database when SaveChanges is called.
+<p>Imagine your app has an entity to which changes have been made and you want to reject those changes such that they won't be saved to the database when SaveChanges is called.
 Using <a href="https://docs.microsoft.com/archive/blogs/adonet/ef-4-1-release-candidate-available">Entity Framework 4.1</a> you can do this by setting the state of the entity to Unchanged.
 For example:</p>

 ``` c#
 context.Entry(myEntity).State = EntityState.Unchanged;
 ```

-<p>Here’s a simple test that demonstrates this behavior:</p>
+<p>Here's a simple test that demonstrates this behavior:</p>

 ``` c#
 [TestMethod]